kamyabnazari/genraft-ai/README.md

 ### Wiki

-How is the process and worklflow behind the generative software development?
+How is the process and workflow behind the generative software development?
 Read more on the [Wiki](WIKI.md) page.

 ---